pantherb/setBfree/README.md

 or ALSA-sequencer) and outputs audio to JACK.
 The engine does not have any graphical user interface (GUI).
 It is usually started from the commandline.

-The GUI `setBfreeUI` is a standalone application that wraps the LV2 plugin.
+The GUI `setBfreeUI` is a standalone application that wraps the synth engine.
 It provides both visual feedback about the current synth state as well as allows to reconfigure and control numerous aspects of the organ.

-The organ itself, as well as broken out parts (leslie, reverv, overdrive) are available as LV2 plugins.
+The complete organ (incl.
+GUI), as well as individual parts (leslie, reverb, overdrive) are also available as LV2 plugins.

 Examples: